 - A. All Richmond degree-seeking students of Union Presbyterian Seminary shall be eligible to vote in a student body election for the positions of Moderator, Vice Moderator, Clerk, Treasurer, and all committee chair positions of the Diaconate.
 Graduating students may only vote for these positions. - B. All degree-seeking students of Union Presbyterian Seminary shall be eligible to vote in a student body election for their respective Student Senate representative(s) according to their expected classification in the fall for which that particular office is being filled.
-(The 2 at-large Dual Degree representatives shall be elected by an at-large vote of all full-time Dual Degree students who will have completed one full year of study at Union Presbyterian Seminary in the fall for which that particular office is being filled.
-The first level Dual Degree representative shall be elected in the fall by first year dual degree students.)
-Post-Graduate, Commuter and International students shall also be eligible to vote for their respective degree program representative. - C. Dual degree students are not eligible to vote for M.Div. or M.A.C.E. representative positions.
+Post-Graduate, Commuter and International students shall also be eligible to vote for their respective degree program representative.